go101/immutable-value-proposal/README-v8.md

 This proposal treats the `self_modifiable` as a value property.
 The current constant value concpet is extended.
 * `{self_modifiable: true}` values (variables) are declared with `var`.
-* `{self_modifiable: false}` values (finals) are declared with `final` Like named constants, a named final must be bound a value in its declaration.
+* `{self_modifiable: false}` values (constants) are declared with `const` As always, a named constant must be bound a value in its declaration.
-   But unlike named constants, finals can be values of any type, not limited to values of basic types.
+   Constants can be values of any type, not limited to values of basic types.
-   We can view finals as runtime constants.
-   Please note that, although a final itself can't be modified, the values referenced by the final might be modifiable.
+   Please note that, although a constant itself can't be modified, the values referenced by the constant might be modifiable.
    (Much like JavaScript `const` values and Java `final` values.)

-Most intermediate results in Go should be viewed as final values, including function returns, operator operation evaluation results, explicit value conversion results, etc.
+Most intermediate results in Go should be viewed as constant values, including function returns, operator operation evaluation results, explicit value conversion results, etc.

-Finals (themselves) are immutable values.
+Constants (themselves) are immutable values.
-Non-basic declared finals will be always allocated in memory somewhere, but a basic declared final will only be allocated in memory only when needed (if it is ever taken address in code).
+Non-basic declared constants will be always allocated in memory somewhere, but a basic declared constant will only be allocated in memory only when needed (if it is ever taken address in code).

-Note, although a final itself is an immutable value, whether or not the values referenced by the final are immutable values depends on the specified role (see the next section) of the final.
+Note, although a constant itself is an immutable value, whether or not the values referenced by a constant are immutable values depends on the specified role (see the next section) of the constant.

-There is not a short final declartion form.
+There is not a short constant declartion form.
 Shorted declared values are all variables.
-Function parameters and results also can't be delcared as finals.
+Function parameters and results also can't be delcared as constants.

 #### value roles: reader and writer